Download This Sample

 Sign Me Up

-- The Rhode Island also known as the “Ocean State”became the first of the Thirteen Colonies to renounced its allegiance to the British crown on May 4, 1776 yet the last to ratify the constitution on May 29, 1790.
+- Rhode Island, also known as the “Ocean State”, became the first of the Thirteen Colonies to renounce its allegiance to the British crown on May 4, 1776, yet the last to ratify the constitution on May 29, 1790.
 Roger Williams, a theologian used the documented term Rhode Island for the native name Aquidneck in 1637.

 - Today, it is composed of 15 municipalities contributing to the growing economy of the state.
 Which includes, textiles, costume jewelry, toolmaking, nursery stock, vegetables, dairy products, and eggs.